-- The Encoder Key Codes dialog box opens. - 4.
-Click to highlight your unit's serial number in the left table (in this example, DA1002; this is the same number as on the back of the unit).
+- The Encoder Key Codes dialog box opens. - Click to highlight your unit's serial number in the left table (in this example, DA1002; this is the same number as on the back of the unit).

-The serial number is found on the back of the encoder.
+found on the back of the encoder.